HeardLibrary/digital-scholarship/lod/wikibase/load/index.md

 **Save the credentials**

 In the credentials file that you left open before, copy and paste your bot's username in place of `User@bot` in the credentials file.
 Copy and paste your bot's password in place of the example password in the credentials file.
 Make sure that you don't have any trailing spaces after the username and password, or between the equals sign and the text you pasted in.

+The first line of the file contains the base URL for the wikibase instance that you used to create the bot password.
+In the example file, the URL is `https://wbwh-test.wikibase.cloud`.
+If you are also running a wikibase out of wikibase.cloud, your URL will have a subdomain that's different from `wbwh-test`.
+When you replace this URL in the file, make sure that you DO NOT include a trailing slash or any trailing spaces.

 Save this file as plain text.
+If you downloaded it into your home directory, it should already be in the right place.

 There is no way to recover credentials once you leave the page, so it might be good to save another copy of the file under a different file name in case you accidentlly write over or delete this one.
 Of course, you can also just delete this bot password and generate a new one if necessary.

-# Properties in the Wikibase
+# Properties in the wikibase

-If you are already familiar with properties in Wikidata, you may be annoyed to discover that there is not necessarily any relationship between property P IDs in any particular Wikibase and the familiar P IDs in Wikidata.
+If you are already familiar with properties in Wikidata, you may be annoyed to discover that there is not necessarily any relationship between property P IDs in any particular wikibase and the familiar P IDs in Wikidata.
 For example, P31 ("instance of") is one of the most important properties in Wikidata.
-But a particular Wikibase may have a different P ID for "instance of" or the property may not exist at all.
+But a particular wikibase may have a different P ID for "instance of" or the property may not exist at all.

-The development of tools to transfer some or all properties from Wikidata to a Wikibase is a topic of active interest as of 2023-02-07.
+The development of tools to transfer some or all properties from Wikidata to a wikibase is a topic of active interest as of 2023-02-07.
 For now, we will manually create the properties we need using the graphical interface.
+For information about a tool to create properties in a generic wikibase see [this page](../properties/).

 To see the available existing properties, go to `Special pages` then `List of properties` in the `Wikibase` section.